-Since 2009, Better Work Jordan (BWJ) has joined forces with workers, employers and the government to improve working conditions and boost competitiveness of the garment industry.
+Since 2009, Better Work Jordan has joined forces with workers, employers and the government to improve living and working conditions and boost the competitiveness of the garment industry.

-Jordan’s garment sector is made up of 73 factories, 35 of which are directly exporting, 26 subcontractors and 12 satellite units – branches of large companies scattered across the country’s rural areas to boost local employment.
-Most apparel factories are situated in 13 Qualified Industrial Zones (QIZs), the three largest being located in Jordan’s towns of Dulyal, Sahab and outside the country’s second largest city of Irbid.
-Around 75% of the workforce is composed of migrant workers, most of them from South and South-East Asia.
+As of March 2020, factories have enrolled in the programme: 49 direct exporters, 22 subcontractors and 22 satellites units, 4 non-garment factories.
+Most apparel factories are situated in the 13 Qualified Industrial Zones (QIZs), the three largest being located in ad-Dulyal, Sahab and outside the country’s second-largest city of Irbid.
+Around 75 per cent of the workforce is comprised of migrant workers, most of whom are from South and South-East Asia.

 In 2019, Better Work Jordan launched a four-year gender strategy to amplify its work to provide gender-responsive services and to more actively promote gender equality.
 The strategy is structured around four key themes – Discrimination, Paid Work & Care, Voice & Representation and Leadership & Skills Development – under which Better Work Jordan will work towards specific goals.